 We work with arts patrons to build long-term support for the arts in Ontario

-For the past twenty years we have been quietly working to create a base of long-term support for the arts in Ontario.
+In 2016, the Ontario Arts Foundation will be celebrating 25 years of serving the arts and artists in Ontario.
 Our partners in this endeavour have been philanthropists and patrons of the arts who have set up funds and served on our board of directors, various levels of government through matching funds, and the arts organizations themselves.
 As these funds have borne fruit, artists have been encouraged and recognized through awards and scholarships, and their projects brought to life through the arts organizations which also benefitted in the course of making provision for their future needs.
-As we plot our course over the next twenty years, we are passionately committed to working towards the increased stability of the arts infrastructure in Ontario, giving our artists the deep foundations they need to reach for the stars and reflect the multifaceted aspects of our collective spirit.
+As we plot our course over the next twenty-five years, we are passionately committed to working towards the increased stability of the arts infrastructure in Ontario, giving our artists the deep foundations they need to reach for the stars and reflect the multifaceted aspects of our collective spirit.

 Who We Are

 The Ontario Arts Foundation was established in 1991 as a public foundation to encourage and facilitate private giving to the arts in Ontario.
-We are a nongovernmental foundation and a registered charity.
+We are a nongovernmental foundation and a registered charity (charitable registration number: 89085 6370 RR0001).
 The Foundation holds over 300 endowments and funds established by individuals, private foundations, corporations and arts organizations.
 We focus on investments to support the arts in Ontario over the long term.

 Arts Endowment Fund Program